mechbaral/waa-june-2022-final-project/README.md

-## Alumni Management Portal
+## Scooter Management Portal

-Alumni Tracking System is an online-based application that helps to tracking of college graduates.
-The project aims to improve current tracking procedure of college graduate and providing alumni data to college faculties.
-It aims to developing a web portal which will be useful for the college to monitor the alumni and for the alumni to update their current status about the job activities.
+Scooter Management System is an online-based application that helps to scooter rental business.
+The project aims to provide a comprehensive tool for a business to become a successful operator.
+The system will consisit of a web portal which will be useful monitoring the scooters and orders .
+It will also have the guidance for maintenance and maangement of spare parts.

-Create dashboard pages for students and faculty:
+Create dashboard pages for owner and staff:
-- Display the last 10 job advertisements.
+- Display all the scooter under the account or the assigned ones.
-- Display 10 most recently applied job advertisements.
 - Display charts.
 - Add more features as you see fit.